Little Rock Rangers: About

 The Little Rock Rangers were accepted to play in the National Premier Soccer League (NPSL) in 2015 and in 2016 the Women's Premier Soccer League (WPSL).
 In 2018, the Rangers had a 7–3 season and qualified for the 2019 Open Cup, "the nation’s oldest and most prestigious tournament."
+The Rangers moved up to USL League Two in 2021.
 The team is mostly made up of high school and college-aged players, therefore the team is entirely amateur in order to preserve the college players' NCAA eligibility.
 The Little Rock Rangers Soccer Club is a 501(c)3 non-profit corporation and has a goal of improving soccer in the greater central Arkansas area by bringing in top-quality players and coaches.
-The Little Rock Rangers Academy, run by the club, provides opportunities for children 4 to 16 to develop their soccer skills with coaching from the first team staff and players.
+The Little Rock Rangers Academy, run by the club, provides opportunities for children 1 to 18 to develop their soccer skills with coaching from the first team staff and players.
 The club also has a goal of being able to provide local soccer club scholarships to underprivileged but motivated children in the area.
 It does this through extra revenue from ticket sales and donations received.